-This study explores how myopic preferences influence behavioural and welfare responses to a DC pension scheme in a realistic policy context that reflects the income and demographic uncertainties that households face in practice.
-The DC pension scheme is specified around the National Employment Savings Trust that will be introduced in the UK in 2012, and the parameters of the structural model upon which the analysis is based were estimated on survey data for a broad cross-section of the UK population.
-Particular attention is paid to the influence on the analysis of allowing for the joint decisions of labour supply and saving, given past work that has taken labour supply as exogenous.
+This study explores how myopic preferences influence behavioural and welfare responses to a DC pension scheme in a realistic policy context that reflects the income and demographic uncertainties that households face.
+The analysis is structured around the National Employment Savings Trust that will be introduced in the UK in 2012, and the parameters of the structural model used to conduct the analysis were estimated on survey data for a broad subgroup of the UK population.
+Particular attention is paid to the influence on the analysis of allowing for joint decisions of labour supply and saving, which are crucial to understanding retirement behaviour.